WORKING GROUP LEADER

 Interested in: parental mediation, children's and adolescents' online interactions

-One of the major questions of current research on information and communications technology (ICT) is the impact of usage of these technologies on children and adolescents.
+One of the major questions of current research on information and communications technology (ICT) is the impact of the usage of these technologies on children, adolescents, and adults.
 This working group focuses on the long-term impacts of such technologies - we are interested in what patterns of use affect physical, psychological, and social well-being.

 Some of the issues we address in our research are as follows: